whetstoneresearch/doppler-indexer-rs/docs/LOGS_COLLECTION.md

 5. **Writing**: The logs collector receives the data through its normal channel and writes a new parquet file

 This automatic recovery ensures data integrity without manual intervention.
 See [Factory Collection](./FACTORY_COLLECTION.md#corrupted-file-recovery) and [Receipt Collection](./RECEIPTS_COLLECTION.md#automatic-recollection-corrupted-file-recovery) for more details.

+## S3 / Remote Storage Integration

+When an `S3Manifest` and `StorageManager` are provided to the catchup phase, the log collector integrates with remote storage:

+- **Skipping already-uploaded ranges**: Before writing a parquet file, the collector checks both the local filesystem and the S3 manifest.
+Ranges that already exist in S3 are skipped even if the local file is absent.
+- **Uploading new ranges**: After writing a parquet file locally, the collector uploads it to S3 via the `StorageManager` using the path pattern `raw/logs/{range_start}-{range_end}.parquet`.

+Both the `s3_manifest` and `storage_manager` are carried through `LogsCatchupState` so the current phase can use them without additional parameters.

 ## Field Configuration